-Merrill R. Landers, PT, DPT, PhD, OCS
+Merrill R. Landers, PT, DPT, PhD

 Chair and Professor, Cyrus Chung Ying Tang Foundation Research Professor